cychoi/gwenbell.com/best.md

 Everything I own fits into one bag.
 I travel best when I travel light.
 What's best?
 I'll list it here.

-I receive no compensation for recommendations.
+I don't do pay-to-recommend.
 If something improves your life and you'd like to say thanks, [gittip](http://gittip.com/gwenbell) me.

 ####Places